rmorabia/radhika.dev/src/posts/learning-methods.md

 ### Code-along articles

 I skim on computers.
 I read on my phone.
 Good articles read like books -- I can load them up on my phone and follow along.
-Code examples are meant to be read, not coded along to.
 Context switching between text and code leads me to a lot of copy-pasting.
 Line-by-line explanations after the code is already copied over are super hard to follow along with.

 ### Incremental Exercises